Select the tab

 Authorization: Bearer

-Required header and its value.
-Paste the access token you received in the previous call.
+A required header and its value; paste the access token you received in the previous call.

 3.Press Enter.